uviclibraries/html-css/index.md

 - Introductory presentation: 10 min
 - Hands-on activities: 60 min

-## Why HTML & CSS?
+## Why learn HTML & CSS?

-HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are foundational languages used to build websites.
-By learning how they work, you’ll gain foundational knowledge on how to design, publish, and market online content.
+Website builders like WordPress, Squarespace, and Wix are online services that use a GUI (graphical user interface) to produce websites.
+And, with the rise of Ai-assisted "[vibe coding](https://github.com/resources/articles/what-is-vibe-coding)," many build websites with little to no understanding of the fundamentals of how they are made or the many rules involved in making them.

-This workshop introduces you to the basics of HTML and CSS, which will give you the skills needed to build a simple website.
+Website services ultimately produce HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) in order to make working websites.
+In this workshop, you will gain foundational knowledge in the "languages" and rules of HTML and CSS and how they work together to make the websites we visit every day.
+You will also learn how to take empty text files and turn them into functional web pages, all without needing Ai's help, which is a little journey that can empower you to reclaim some creative and digital autonomy.

 ## Learning objectives